arcticblizzard/Myridia/locations/zhara-mer.md

 ## Geography

 Zhara-Mer is located on the lush, hilly coastline of Thal-Zora, surrounded by verdant fields and rivers that feed into the sea.
-The city is a mix of ruined temples and statues of an ancient civilization, now integrated into the modern-day docks and buildings.
+Zhara-Mer is a city where history and preservation take precedence.
+Built on the ruins of an ancient civilization, Zhara-Mer is governed by a council of historians and archaeologists who strive to protect the relics of the past.
+The city is as much a museum as it is a living settlement, with ancient ruins carefully integrated into modern life, drawing scholars and tourists from across Myridia.
 The bustling harbor is the heart of the city, with colorful sails lining the docks and markets brimming with goods from across the islands.

 ---